CraftCanvasMC/Horizon/README.md

 serverName: horizon
 ```

-This `horizon.yml` file is intended for more extensive configuration of Horizon, allowing setting the server jar name, since not all servers will have their server jar named `server.jar`, or you can then
+This `horizon.yml` file is intended for more extensive configuration of Horizon, allowing setting the server JAR name, since not all servers will have their server JAR named `server.jar`, or you can then
-have multiple server jars and swap between the target Horizons they use.
+have multiple server JARs and swap between the target Horizons they use.
 - The `cacheLocation` is simply for storing JIJ plugins and such, and is cleared on each boot of Horizon.
 We don't recommend changing it, but
 you can if there are conflicts or some issue arises, and you need to change the location.
 - The option `extraPlugins` allows for adding additional plugins to the Horizon classpath to be loaded.
 Horizon also reads from the `--add-plugin` JVM argument that is passed to the server
 - The `serverName` option is an optional override for the server mod name, as it gets overridden in Horizon automatically by its internal mixin inject
 - The `pluginsDirectory` option should always point to your plugins directory for both Paper plugins and Horizon plugins; however, you can separate them if you need or want to.

-Once all options are configured to your liking, you can boot the Horizon jar as usual, and your server will run with Horizon as its bootstrapper!
+Once all options are configured to your liking, you can boot the Horizon JAR as usual, and your server will run with Horizon as its bootstrapper!

 > [!NOTE]
 > You can disable internal mixin injections by using flags like `-DHorizon.disable.mixin.{mixin package location}`